arkq/bluez-alsa/README.md

 In order to control input or output audio level, one can use provided `bluealsa` control plugin.
 This plugin allows adjusting the volume of the audio stream or simply mute/unmute it, e.g.:

-	$ amixer -D bluealsa '<device name>' sset 70%
+	$ amixer -D bluealsa sset '<control name>' 70%

-where the device name is the name of connected Bluetooth device.
+where the control name is the name of a connected Bluetooth device with a control element suffix, e.g.:

+	$ amixer -D bluealsa sset 'Jabra MOVE v2.3.0 - A2DP' 50%

+For more advanced ALSA configuration, consult the asoundrc on-line [documentation](http://www.alsa-project.org/main/index.php/Asoundrc) provided by the AlsaProject wiki page.

 Resources